red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 How to Press Seaweed for Art

 Here is the ultimate guide to creating beautiful art from the ocean.
-Pressing and drying seaweed to make art and home decor is easier than you might think, it's a great way to get creative with nature, and it’s lots of fun.
-Let us show you how...
+Pressing and drying seaweed to make art and home decor is easier than you might think.
+Let us show you how to press seaweed for art and download our simple four-step printable guide to follow along at home.
+It's super easy to follow.

-4 of the Red Seaweed Art Prints from Beach House Art - click image for more
+2 Red Seaweed Art Prints from Beach House Art that we collected in Cornwall and pressed.

 A Quick Introduction to the Seaweed Found on the UK's Beaches